-Our broker-dealer subsidiaries, Nasdaq Execution Services, LLC and NASDAQ Options Services, LLC, provide guarantees to securities clearinghouses and exchanges under their standard membership agreements, which require members to guarantee the performance of other members.
+Our broker-dealer subsidiary, Nasdaq Execution Services, LLC provides a guarantee to securities clearinghouses and exchanges under its standard membership agreements, which require members to guarantee the performance of other members.
 If a member becomes unable to satisfy its obligations to a clearinghouse or exchange, other members would be required to meet its shortfalls.
 To mitigate these performance risks, the exchanges and clearinghouses often require members to post collateral, as well as meet certain minimum financial standards.
-Nasdaq Execution Services' and NASDAQ Options Services' maximum potential liability under these arrangements cannot be quantified.
-However, we believe that the potential for Nasdaq Execution Services and NASDAQ Options Services to be required to make payments under these arrangements is unlikely.
+Nasdaq Execution Services' maximum potential liability under these arrangements cannot be quantified.
+However, we believe that the potential for Nasdaq Execution Services to be required to make payments under these arrangements is unlikely.
 Accordingly, no contingent liability is recorded in the Condensed Consolidated Balance Sheets for these arrangements.